Last updated on January 28th, 2020 at 03:28 pm

 Learn to change your language.
-Turn your “I want” to “I can”, “I’ll try” to “I will”.
-“I think so, therefore I am confident.”
-Don’t allow self doubt to take over your life or put you in situations that don’t give you all that you deserve.
+Turn your “I want” into “I can,” “I’ll try” into “I will.”
+Don’t allow self-doubt to take over your big dream or put you in situations that don’t provide you with what you deserve.

-Negative influences can be anything from what you watch on TV, to what you read.
-It can come in the form of a negative family member, colleagues, and even those that have no respect for you as a person.
+Pessimistic influences can be anything from what you watch on TV, to what you read.
+It can come in the form of a cynical family member, colleagues, and even those who don’t respect your boundaries.

-Overcome negative influences by avoiding the source of it.
+Overcome pessimism by avoiding the source.
 If it makes you sad, angry or feel down, don’t entertain it in your life.
 Stay away from anything that turns your smile into a frown.
-Continue to work on your positive thinking on a daily basis.
+Continue to work on your positive outlook about your big dream on a daily basis.

-We have all been hurt and disappointed in life by the people we’ve thought loved us and had only our best interests at heart, only to see that all they wanted was to see us fail.
-Enemies often show up as the people who feel threatened by what you are trying to accomplish.
-They try to injure you emotionally, possibly even physically, in an attempt to steal your sunshine and avoid change.
-Do not let anyone steal your sunshine and don’t let them stop your big change.
+Everyone has been hurt and disappointed in life by the people we’ve thought loved us and seemed to have our best interests at heart, only to find out that they want to see us fail.
+Backbiters are people who feel threatened by what you are trying to accomplish because they are too afraid to create something for themselves.
+They try to injure you emotionally to bring you down so that they can avoid change.
+Do not let anyone rob you of your big dream.

 5. Rise Above Challenges

 Challenges are tough.
-Each and every single day you are bombarded with unexpected challenges that can throw you off your dream course.
-It can be something as simple as college exams, a new job, family issues, or just attempting something new.
-Typically you want to complain and find a reason to quit or give up — but quitting will only bring bigger problems and depression.
+Every single day you are bombarded with unexpected challenges that can throw you off your dream course.
+It can be something as simple as college exams, a new job, family issues, or just attempting something new that isn’t going the way you hoped.
+Typically, you want to complain and find a reason to give up, but quitting will only make you feel worse.

 Be brave and meet your challenges.
 Understand that you have what it takes to get through it.
 When it comes to challenges, it’s mostly a mental exercise.
 Program your mind to win battles before you experience them in your physical world.
-Do not allow denial and a place of hopelessness to creep into your heart — instead — love yourself enough to believe that you absolutely have what it takes to overcome your challenges.
+Do not allow denial and hopelessness to creep into your heart.
+Instead, love yourself enough to believe that you have what it takes to overcome your challenges.

 6. Rise Above The Negative Mirror

 Compliment yourself more.
-Make a list of things you absolutely love about who you are.
+Make a list of things you love about you.
 Do you like your eyes?
 Your hair?
 Your brain?
-Decide today that you have the ability to ignore negative voices and look to the possibility that tomorrow brings.
-You are NOT your past!
+Decide today that you can ignore negative voices and look to the possibility that tomorrow brings.
+You are not your past!
 You are better than what you think about yourself!
 There will never be anyone on this earth ever again like you.
 EVER.
 AGAIN.
-EVER.

-I ended my speech with this beautiful piece by Bel Claveria Carig Martinez — read it:
+I ended my speech with this beautiful quote by Bel Claveria Carig Martinez:

-Here is a short clip of my experience:
+Here is a short clip of my Speech:

-Be Inspired to rise above it all in this year.
-Rise above what is holding you back from physically living your dream instead of dreaming your dream.
-Choose to do what makes you fell good and push your dream out into the real world.
+Be inspired to rise above your current situation.
+Rise above what is holding you back from going after your big dream instead of merely daydreaming about your vision.
+Choose to do what makes you feel good and push yourself to be brave and show up fully in the world.